The ABCs of the transformation of Rio de Janeiro*

 Globo News about Rio comes mostly from this family-owned print, telecommunications and electronic media monopoly that has dominated Brazil since the 1970s.
 O Dia’s online and print editions (owned by a family-run Portuguese media empire, Ongoing) provide competing coverage, to some extent.

 Health This, together with education, is one of Rio’s biggest challenges.
-Since 2009, the state has created 19 UPAs, or health clinics, in Rio, and the city has 58 Family Clinics in operation.
+Since 2007, the state has created 29 UPAs, or emergency care health clinics, in greater Rio.
+The city operates 71 Family Clinics, focusing on preventive health care.
 Corruption is a concern in the purchase of hospital supplies, as is the opening of new health centers sufficient to serve populations where sub-par centers have been shut down.

-Homicides The public security “cleanup” of Rio has reduced murders from a yearly rate of 50.3 per 100,000 residents in the metropolitan area in 2006 to 24 per 100,000 residents in 2012.
-Until recently, many homicides were carried out by police, who claimed self-defense.
-Better training and greater accountability have improved such numbers.
-Approaches to reducing homicide, which still includes at least one civilian killed by the police per day in Rio, is one of the main public conversations in the city.
+Homicides The rate began rising again in mid-2013, but the state public security secretariat of Rio, with its pacification policy, had reduced murders from a yearly rate of 50.3 per 100,000 residents in the metropolitan area in 2006 to 24 per 100,000 residents in 2012.
+Until recently, many homicides were carried out by police, claiming self-defense.
+Better training and greater accountability have improved such numbers (though an increase in the number of missing persons has raised doubts among some researchers).
+Approaches to reducing homicide is one of the main public conversations in the city.
 Since 2009, police accountability has increased and different police forces have been working together under a performance-based bonus system.

 Housing See Minha Casa, Minha Vida.

-Income assistance The 2013 minimum wage is R$ 678.
-Families with income less than R$ 70 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
+Income assistance The 2014 minimum monthly wage is R$ 724.
+Families with income below R$ 70 per person, per month, are eligible for a monthly cash stipend under the federal Bolsa Familia program.
 Rio de Janeiro municipal and state cash transfer programs complement the federal one.
 Income transfers and real minimum wage increases have helped to fuel Rio’s economic growth and the widen the socioeconomic pyramid, but less so in Rio than in other parts of Brazil.
+Economists say the skew is due to scarce labor (and high wages) in the areas of oil and gas production, key to the state’s economy.
 Households making up to three times the minimum wage are eligible for either technical assistance on the construction of their homes or public housing under the federal Minha Casa, Minha Vida program.

-Inflation Over the course of 2012, inflation in Brazil was around six percent, with prices rising for food, education, and gasoline.
-In Rio, the price of a traditional lunch of rice, beans, and meat has doubled in the past five years.
+Inflation Over the course of 2013, inflation in Brazil was almost six percent, with prices rising for food, education, and gasoline.
+In Rio, inflation has been higher than the national rate.
 Local real estate values have risen in what some call a bubble (which in May 2013 seemed to have flattened out), with the most expensive block of real estate worth more per square foot than the most expensive block in Manhattan.
 There is extreme real estate appreciation in favelas as well, with prices up 400% in some cases.

 “Imagine na Copa!”
-“If you think it’s bad now, imagine how bad it’s going to be during the World Cup (June 2014)!”—what locals say every time something goes wrong.
+“If you think it’s bad now, imagine how bad it’s going to be during the World Cup (June 2014)!”—what locals said every time something went wrong in the years leading up to the Cup.

 Integration Social, economic, and political integration of the formal and informal areas of the city is the crux of the Rio’s proclaimed transformation strategy.
 The UPP force is Rio’s primary tool for addressing this; since the first outpost was installed in Santa Marta in December 2008, access has improved greatly between the “hill” and the “asphalt” as cariocas typify favelas versus the formal city.
 There has always been exchange between the two, particularly in terms of employment and in the realm of music (e.g. Carnival).
 But the mixing has until recently only taken place in pockets limited by spatial or temporal barriers.
 This is changing.